nitmir/policyd-rate-limit/docs/policyd-rate-limit.yaml.5.rst

   Which data backend to use.
 Possible values are 0 for sqlite3, 1 for mysql and 2 for postgreysql.
   The default is 0, use the sqlite3 backend.
 **SOCKET**
   The socket to bind to.
-Can be a path to an unix socket or a couple (ip, port).
+Can be a path to an unix socket or a couple [ip, port].
 The default is "/var/spool/postfix/ratelimit/policy". policyd-rate-limit will try to create the parent directory and chown it if it do not exists.
 **socket_permission**
   Permissions on the unix socket (if unix socket used).
 The default is 0o666.
 **limits**
-  A list of couple (number of emails, number of seconds).
+  A list of couple [number of emails, number of seconds].
 If one of the element of the list is exceeded (more than 'number of emails' on 'number of seconds' for an ip address or an sasl username), postfix will return a temporary failure.
 **limit_by_sasl**
   Apply limits by sasl usernames.
 The default is True.
 **limit_by_ip**
-  Apply limits by ip addresses.
+  Apply limits by ip addresses if sasl username is not found.
 The default is False.
 **limited_netword**
   A list of ip networks in cidr notation on which limits are applied.
 An empty list is equal to limit_by_ip = False, put "0.0.0.0/0" and ::/0 for every ip addresses.